adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Semantically speaking, we should use an ID when there is only one instance of a thing.
 And we should use a class when there are several.

-However, [IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude, which is problem when we want to override a style.
+However, [IDs overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) by orders of magnitude, which is a problem when we want to override a style.

 To demonstrate the problem, let's override the colour of an element from *red* to *blue* using an ID.